 Welcome to The Volga Germans in Portland website.
 This site is a resource for learning about the history and traditions of this ethnic group.

-Migrating from the German speaking areas of Western Europe in the mid 1760's, these colonists settled along the Volga River near the city of Saratov on the vast Russian Steppes.
+Migrating from the German speaking areas of Western Europe in the mid 1760's, these colonists settled along the Volga River near the frontier town of Saratov.
 Here they built stable communities, developed productive farmland and established churches, schools and industries in their new Russian homeland.

 In the later part of the 19th century, these ethnic Germans looked to find new economic opportunities, escape military conscription and maintain a way of life that was increasingly under threat in Russia.
 Many Germans living in Russia's lower Volga River region immigrated to the United States and Canada beginning in 1875, settling first in the Midwestern states and provinces.
 By 1881, a small group of these pioneers migrated to the Pacific Northwest and madePortland their new home.